 Where do you find information about Amazon's 14 Leadership Principles?
 First, study Amazon Jobs, Amazon's own recruitment website.
 Go through this resource with a fine-tooth comb and soak in every bit of information that it contains.

-Second, dive one level deeper and get The Everything Store by Brad Stone (buy on Amazon - affiliate link).
+Second, dive one level deeper and get The Everything Store by Brad Stone.
 This book is a golden collection of insights about the early days of Amazon.
 It will give you unparalleled insights into why 14 Leadership Principles are what they are and how they link to Amazon's success.

 Third, watch YouTube videos of Amazon's Executive Leadership Team (or S-Team) discussing Leadership Principles.
-Look for videos featuring Jeff Bezos, Jeff Wilkie and Andy Jassy.
+Look for videos featuring Jeff Bezos, Jeff Wilkie (former Consumer SVP) and the new CEO Andy Jassy.
 The beauty of Amazon's Leadership Principles is that they are so revered inside the organisation that even those public videos tend to represent the culture well, and are a legitimate source of Amazon Interview preparation.

 Do Understand Amazon's Quirks and Peculiarities